alces-software/knowledgebase/docs/source/network-hardware/network-hardware-considerations.rst

   - Limit areas that users have access to.
 In general, there are certain systems that users would never (and should never) have access to so preventing them from reaching these places will circumvent any potential user error risks.
   - Implement firewalls to limit the types of traffic allowed in/out of systems.

 It is also worth considering the performance and usability impacts of security measures.
+Much like with resilience, a Cloud provider will most likely implement the above security features - it is worth knowing what security features and limitations are in place when selecting a cloud environment.

 .. note:: Non-Ethernet networks usually cannot be properly secured to the same level so be aware of what the security drawbacks are for the chosen network technology.